Jewellery Insurance

 After Loss Valuations

 If the worst happens and you’ve lost or had your Jewellery stolen, talk to your insurance company and ask them for a claim number.
-They may insist on having your claimed assessed by their own advisors.
+They may insist on having your claim assessed by their own advisors.
 This is fine, but it pays for you to have your independent Jeweller do an After Loss Valuation too.
 There is usually no cost to you and you’d be surprised how often our store has been able to negotiate a fairer result for our customers.

 If you have any questions about Jewellery Insurance, have a chat to one of our team when you’re next in store, we’re happy to help.